italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 	$CGSI_TRACE=1
 	$CGSI_TRACEFILE=/tmp/tracefile

-and restart the FrontEnd daemon by calling directly the init script /etc/init.d/storm-frontend-server and see if the error messages contained in /tmp/tracefile could help.
+and restart the Frontend daemon by calling directly the init script /etc/init.d/storm-frontend-server and see if the error messages contained in /tmp/tracefile could help.
 Please be very careful, it prints really a huge amount of information.

-### Back-End Advanced Configuration <a name="be_advconf">&nbsp;</a>
+### Backend Advanced Configuration <a name="be_advconf">&nbsp;</a>

-The BackEnd is the core of StoRM.
+The Backend is the core of StoRM.
 It executes all SRM requests, interacts with other Grid service, with database to retrieve SRM requests, with file-system to set up space and file, etc. It has a modular architecture made by several internal components.
-The BackEnd needs to be configured for two main aspects:
+The Backend needs to be configured for two main aspects:

 - _Service information_: this section contains all the parameter regarding the StoRM service details.
 It relies on the **storm.properties** configuration file.
 - _Storage information_: this section contains all the information regarding Storage Area and other storage details.
 It relies on the **namespace.xml** file.

-### Back-End Service Information: storm.properties <a name="besi_advconf">&nbsp;</a>
+### Backend Service Information: storm.properties <a name="besi_advconf">&nbsp;</a>

 The file: